 The Amazon rainforest is emblematic of the challenges of our growing world.
 Over time, human settlement, industrial activities and agricultural expansion each have contributed to deforestation of the Amazon biome, which includes the Amazon rainforest and its related ecosystems.

 In July 2006, Bunge and other agribusiness companies took action to curb Amazon deforestation from soybean farming, enacting a voluntary moratorium on purchasing soy from newly deforested areas in the biome and, together with leading environmental organizations, forming a dedicated Soy Working Group to implement a system to track deforestation, address key underlying issues and work on lasting solutions.
-The moratorium ends December 31, 2014, and the Soy Working Group is shifting its focus to supporting the implementation of Brazil's new Forest Code, which addresses sustainable development in the region.
+The moratorium will continue through May 31, 2016.
+The Soy Working Group has expanded its focus beyond the moratorium and is supporting the implementation of Brazil's new Forest Code, which addresses sustainable development in the region.

-The Soy Working Group will provide farmers with training and technical assistance to help them comply with the new environmental regulations and assist them in registering their farms in the government’s new rural environmental registration system.
-Soybean growers and consumer groups will play an important part in the continuing effort to balance the need for food production with environmental conservation.
+The Soy Working Group is providing farmers with training and technical assistance to help them comply with the new environmental regulations and assist them in registering their farms in the government’s new rural environmental registration system.
+Soybean growers and consumer groups play an important part in the continuing effort to balance the need for food production with environmental conservation.